 Stalls and exhibits at our Open Day vary from year to year, and have included old postcards of Leiston, family trees, and a member who specialises in dating old photographs that the public bring into show her.

 In 2016 we had a wonderful display of their family tree by Di and Henry Mann, two of our committee members, featuring an ancestor who was hanged for carrying out a robbery!
 We also have family history volunteers on hand with computers, to help anyone with any queries that they have about researching their own past.

 ...
-The group [usually participates] in the Westleton Wild Flower Festival [in July/August], with a stall displaying some gems from our archives and experts on hand to help.
+The group [sometimes participates] in the Westleton Wild Flower Festival [in July/August], with a stall displaying some gems from our archives and experts on hand to help.